bitrise-io/devcenter/_articles/en/getting-started/configuring-bitrise-steps-that-require-apple-developer-account-data.md

 The following Steps require connection to your [Apple Developer account](https://developer.apple.com/).
 If you’re using any of these Steps, make sure you connect your Apple Developer Account with the right connection method.

-The table below table sums up which authentication method the Step uses.
+The below table contains a summary of the authentication method the Step uses.

 | Steps | Connection type |
 | --- | --- |